 - Browse to an asset's Lansweeper webpage and hit Edit asset on the left, under Asset options.
 Select an asset state from the dropdown and hit Save asset on the left.

-- Click the Assets link at the top of the web console and hit the Mass Edit Mode button on the left, under Options.
+- Click the Assets link at the top of the web console and hit the Editing Mode button on the left, under Options.
 Place your cursor in the State column, select a state from the dropdown and hit Ok.

 Changing an asset's state by enabling automated cleanup options

 Instead of manually changing states, you can also configure Lansweeper to automatically change the state of stale, decommissioned or recommissioned machines.
 Several automated cleanup options are available for this in the Configuration\Server Options section of the web console, though they are disabled by default.
 If enabled, most of these cleanup operations are performed when the Lansweeper Server service starts on your Lansweeper server and automatically every 24 hours afterward.
 More information on available cleanup options can be found in this knowledge base article.